 We have studied several TAG-based grammatical formalisms for discourse analysis (D-LTAG [38], G-TAG [34], and D-STAG [33]), and we have proposed an ACG encodings of them.
 G-TAG is a formalism introduced for generating natural language texts out of conceptual (semantic) representation inputs.
 D-STAG is a synchronous formalism for modeling the syntax-semantics interface for discourse.
 It was introduced for discourse analysis (parsing).
 The ACG encodings of G-TAG and D-STAG shed light on the problem of clause-medial connectives that TAG-based formalisms do not account for.
 To deal with a discourse that contains clause-medial connectives, D-LTAG, G-TAG, and D-STAG, all make use of an extra grammatical step.
-In contrast, the ACG encodings of G-TAG and D-STAG offer a purely grammatical approach to discourse connectives occupying clause-medial connectives with the formalisms based on TAGs.
-The ACG encodings of G-TAG and D-STAG and D-STAG that we propose are second-order.
+In contrast, the ACG encodings of G-TAG and D-STAG offer a purely grammatical approach to discourse connectives occupying clause-medial positions.
+The method we propose is a generic one and can serve as a solution for encoding clause-medial connectives with the formalisms based on TAGs.
+The ACG encodings of G-TAG and D-STAG that we propose are second-order.
 Importantly, the class of second-order ACGs consists of intrinsically reversible grammars.
 Grammars of this class use the same polynomial algorithm to build parse structures both for strings and for logical formulas.
 Thus, second-order ACGs can be used both for parsing and generation.
 Therefore, the problems of parsing and generation with the ACG encodings of G-TAG and D-STAG are of polynomial complexity.